Choeropotamus: Middle Eocene

 Palaeogeography of Europe and Asia during the Middle Eocene with possible artiodactyl and perissodactyl dispersal routes.

 For much of the Eocene, a hothouse climate with humid, tropical environments with consistently high precipitations prevailed.
 Modern mammalian orders including the Perissodactyla, Artiodactyla, and Primates (or the suborder Euprimates) appeared already by the Early Eocene, diversifying rapidly and developing dentitions specialized for folivory.
 The omnivorous forms mostly either switched to folivorous diets or went extinct by the Middle Eocene (47–37 Ma) along with the archaic "condylarths".
 By the Late Eocene (approx. 37–33 mya), most of the ungulate form dentitions shifted from bunodont (or rounded) cusps to cutting ridges (i.e. lophs) for folivorous diets.

 Land connections between western Europe and North America were interrupted around 53 Ma.
 From the Early Eocene up until the Grande Coupure extinction event (56–33.9 mya), western Eurasia was separated into three landmasses: western Europe (an archipelago), Balkanatolia (in-between the Paratethys Sea of the north and the Neotethys Ocean of the south), and eastern Eurasia.
 The Holarctic mammalian faunas of western Europe were therefore mostly isolated from other landmasses including Greenland, Africa, and eastern Eurasia, allowing for endemism to develop.
-Therefore, the European mammals of the Late Eocene (MP 17–MP 20 of the Mammal Palaeogene zones) were mostly descendants of endemic Middle Eocene groups.
+Therefore, the European mammals of the Late Eocene (MP17–MP20 of the Mammal Palaeogene zones) were mostly descendants of endemic Middle Eocene groups.

-The five known species of Choeropotamus form a single successive evolutionary line beginning with C. lautricensis, which is exclusive to MP 16 based on its appearances in the contemporary localities of Le Castrais and Robiac.
+The five known species of Choeropotamus form a single successive evolutionary line beginning with C. lautricensis, which is exclusive to MP16 based on its appearances in the contemporary localities of Le Castrais and Robiac.
 By then, it would have coexisted with perissodactyls (Palaeotheriidae, Lophiodontidae, and Hyrachyidae), non-endemic artiodactyls (Dichobunidae and Tapirulidae), endemic European artiodactyls (Choeropotamidae, Cebochoeridae, Mixtotheriidae, Anoplotheriidae, Amphimerycidae, and Xiphodontidae), and primates (Adapidae, Omomyidae).
 It also cooccurred with metatherians (Herpetotheriidae), rodents (Ischyromyidae, Theridomyoidea, Gliridae), eulipotyphlans, bats, apatotherians, carnivoraformes (Miacidae), and hyaenodonts (Hyainailourinae, Proviverrinae).